atharva0192/Courses/Economics.md

 - What if we increase all the inputs rather than just one
 - Constant Return to Scale
 	- Denotes the case where changes in all input leads to proportional increase in output
-- Increasing Return to Scale
+- Increasing Return to Scale (Economies of Sales)
 	- Denotes  the case where changes in all input leads to more than proportional changes in output
 - Decreasing Return to Scale
 	- When a balanced increase in input leads to less than proportional increase in output